Modern Desert Markings: An Homage to Las Vegas Area Land Art

 The exhibition features three historical artists—Walter De Maria, Michael Heizer, Jean Tinguely (with works photographed by Gianfranco Gorgoni)—and ten contemporary artists—Mark Brest van Kempen, Emily Budd, Adriana Chavez, Marisa J. Futernick, Michael Dax Iacovone, nicholas b jacobsen, Paula Jacoby-Garrett, Keeva Lough, Rachelle Reichert, and Jen Urso.

-Modern Desert Markings: An Homage to Las Vegas Area Land Art will be on view at the Marjorie Barrick Museum of Art at UNLV from March 14 - July 8, 2023, with an opening reception on March 24 from 5 - 8 p.m.
-Las Vegas poet Ms.AyeVee will perform at the reception.
-Entry to the Museum is free.
-Masks are recommended.
+Modern Desert Markings: An Homage to Las Vegas Area Land Art will be on view at the Marjorie Barrick Museum of Art at UNLV from March 14 - July 8, with an opening reception from 5 to 8 p.m. on March 24.
+Las Vegas poet Ms.AyeVee will perform at the reception from 6:30 p.m., and a video work by Adriana Chavez will be on view in the lobby throughout the evening.